cheerfulstoic/json-db/README.md

 ## Purpose

 The JSON DB project is designed as an easy-to-use interface for configuration files.
-It was inspired by [CastleDB](http://castledb.org/) but JSON DB is designed to be much easier to use.
+It was inspired by [CastleDB](http://castledb.org/) but JSON DB is designed to be much easier to setup and use.

-The JSON format has certain built-in types, but (aside from objects and arrays) is limited to strings, numbers, and booleans.
+The JSON format is limited to (aside from objects and arrays) strings, numbers, and booleans.
 The JSON DB defines formats to allow you to have:

 * Unique IDs
 * Select One (multi choice)
 * References to other records (e.g. foreign keys)
-* Expressions based on variables
+* Numeric expressions based on variables

+You can try it out [here](http://blog.brian-underwood.codes/json-db/dist/)

 ## File Format